mdrichardson/notes/CS Basics/Algorithms/Optimize-and-Solve-Techniques.md

 ## DIY

-We often make writing and algorithm much harder than we would actually solve it ourselves.
-For example, if you needed to find Peter Smith's file in a stack of alphebetized folders, we'd do a binary search without even thinking about the algorithm.
+We often make writing an algorithm much harder than we would actually solve it ourselves.
+For example, if you needed to find Peter Smith's file in a stack of alphabetized folders, we'd do a binary search without even thinking about the algorithm.

 So, when trying to solve a problem.
 Actually solve the problem without code, first.